duckdb/duckdb/src/include/duckdb/main/capi/header_generation/README.md

 To add a function to the C API and to the struct-of-function-pointers, again create an entry in one of the `src/include/duckdb/main/capi/header_generation/functions/*.json` files.
 Then, the function should be added to `src/include/duckdb/main/capi/header_generation/apis/v0/*/*.json`.
 Again, run the script `scripts/generate_c_api.py` or the makefile target `make generate-files` to generate.

+### Adding a function to the `dev` version
+The first way a function will be added to the Extension C API is likely in the `dev` version.
+This will allow testing the function from extensions, for example in CI, while not yet promising eternal stability of the function.
+Most functions that are added will fall in this category.

+### Adding a function to a stable version
+When a function is deemed stable, the function can be added to a versioned part of the Extension C API struct.

 To not break backwards compatibility, functions can only be added to struct-of-function-pointers by adding a new `JSON` file to the `src/include/duckdb/main/capi/header_generation/apis/v0` directory.
 Note that the version tag is important here since these determine the order of the struct.

 Another thing to consider is not needlessly bumping this version for every individual C API function that is added.
-It is preferred to group additions to the struct as this struct is effectively immutable and if we make a mess out of it we will suffer for eternity.
-A sensible choice would be to only merge new functions into the struct periodically, e.g. as a new DuckDB release approaches.
+It is preferred to group additions to the struct in the `dev` version first, as this struct is effectively immutable and if we make a mess out of it we will suffer for eternity.
+A sensible choice would be to only merge new functions into a stable version of the struct periodically, e.g. as a new DuckDB release approaches.